Roman Review: All about Roman’s health services and products

 Roman's ED treatments

-More than half of all men may deal with ED at some point in their lives, so Roman offers three different pathways to treat ED.
+More than half of men may deal with ED at some point in their lives, so Roman offers three different pathways to treat this common medical condition.
 All of these ED medications are PDE5 inhibitors.
 That means they combat ED by preventing the release of an enzyme typically responsible for the cessation of an erection after climax.
-That allows the body’s signals that create an erection to pile up and keep an erection in place.
-The medication also has a cardiovascular effect that increases blood flow, improving erectile strength and reliability.
+That allows the body’s signals that produce an erection to build and keep an erection in place.
+The medication also has a cardiovascular effect that increases blood flow, improving erectile strength and reliability, although there is no proven benefit of PDE5 improving cardiovascular disease.

 Pricing depends on the medication and dosage, which you and your Roman doctor will determine together.
 You also have the option to purchase branded or generic forms of the drugs, depending on your budget and preference.